Authentication

 Key reload

-Map-based keys and S3 key files are loaded at startup.
-Changes require nginx -s reload (map) or API restart (S3).
+Map-based keys are loaded at startup.
+Changes require nginx -s reload.

 Further reading